rockymadden/stringmetric/readme.md

 `// Compare "abc "to "xyz" using the Metaphone metric.`
 `metaphoneMetric abc xyz`

-`// Get the phonetic representation of "abc", via the metaphone phonetic algorithm.`
+`// Get the phonetic representation of "abc" via the metaphone phonetic algorithm.`
 `metaphoneAlgorithm abc`

 ## Requirements